Prior distribution

 Definition: Beliefs held by researchers about the parameters in a statistical model before further evidence is taken into account.
 A ‘prior’ is expressed as a probability distribution and can be determined in a number of ways (e.g., previous research, subjective assessment, principles such as maximising entropy given constraints), and is typically combined with the likelihood function using Bayes’ theorem to obtain a posterior distribution.

-Reference: van de Schoot et al. (2021)
+• van de Schoot et al. (2021)

-Drafted and Reviewed by: Alaa AlDoh, Charlotte R. Pennington, Martin Vasilev
+Reviewed by: Charlotte R. Pennington, Martin Vasilev